NuFlare shares jump on news Applied Materials to buy Tokyo Electron

-TOKYO (Reuters) - NuFlare Technology Inc (6256.T) led gains in Japanese makers of chip-making gear on Wednesday after news that Applied Materials would buy Tokyo Electron boosted sector firms with strong market share in niche products.
+TOKYO, Sept 25 (Reuters) - NuFlare Technology Inc led gains in Japanese makers of chip-making gear on Wednesday after news that Applied Materials would buy Tokyo Electron boosted sector firms with strong market share in niche products.

 Shares of NuFlare, which has the top market share in electron-beam mask lithography systems, climbed 5.4 percent to 1.299 million yen, edging closer to their lifetime high of 1.370 million yen hit in July.